StevenTammen/bibledocs.org/content/ministry-progress-summaries/2023/through-10-16-23/_index.md

 While we are several months into this study (and I therefore have a nice backlog of videos already recorded), I wish for the video format to be just so (editing things in for topic transitions, etc.), so have not yet gotten around to processing and posting all the videos.
 Part of the reason this ministry update is coming out so late is because I kept wishing for the videos to be part of the update (and therefore kept pushing back the timing of the update to try to give myself more time to finish things here), but it just hasn't happened yet due to all the other things I'm trying to get done at the same time.
 And I eventually decided that I'd best release what I've been working on in the meantime, videos or no videos.

-They will be a primary focus of mine in the next bit though---catching up so that I post each new video as we have the study week by week.
+They will be a primary focus of mine in the next bit though—catching up so that I post each new video as we have the study week by week.
 You'll probably see a bunch of videos pop up on the channel in the next several weeks as I work my way through the backlog here.
 I'm going to try to clear this backlog before I make the next ministry progress summary video, but we'll see.

 <!-- --- -->